djm234/stock-screener/README.md

 # stock-screener
 A package that enables screening to UK stocks using data downloaded from ADVFN.

+### Warning
+This tool should be used only for research purposes, and not as financial advice.

 ## Features
 This tool calculates metrics such as Z-score, Greenblatt's Magic Formula, and F score (approximation), then uses this data together with other metrics obtained from ADVFN to filter stocks.